drobim-data-engineering/Data-Modeling-with-Apache-Cassandra/README.md

 - Python3

 ### Dataset:
-Now you are ready to work with the CSV file titled <font color=red>event_datafile_new.csv</font>, located within the Workspace directory.
-The event_datafile_new.csv contains the following columns:
+The dataset is split in 30 CSV files partitioned by day named as <font color=red>yyyy-mm-dd-events.csv</font>, located within the event_data directory.
+The files contain the following schema:
 ```
   - artist
   - auth